VolkovLabs/business-charts/README.md

 });
 ```

-## Events Handling
+## Event Handling

-To react on Mouse and other events use `echartsInstance` to get an instance of EChart:
+Users can trigger corresponding events by their operation.
+To react on Mouse and other events use `echartsInstance`:

 ```
 /**
  * On Mouse Click
  */
 echartsInstance.on('click', (params) => {
+  notifySuccess(['Event', 'On Click']);
   ...
   echartsInstance.resize(); // to redraw visualization
 });